Prison Journalism Navigator

 12/12: The final day of one’s sentence.
 Refers to the fact that a full calendar year has twelve months, and one cannot go any farther.
 Usage example: “I 12/12 my sentence on May 15th.”

 BID: Prison sentence.
 Usage example: “Is this your first bid?”
+See usage example here.

 BOARD: A reference to the Board of Parole Hearings, which determine parole suitability.
+See usage example here.

 CATCH/CAUGHT: Refers to receiving charges or sentences.
-Usage example: “I caught two conspiracy charges.
-I caught 25 years.”
+Usage example: “I CAUGHT two conspiracy charges.
+I CAUGHT 25 years.”

 ELBOW: A life sentence.
 Usage example: “I got an elbow.”